vvdleun/adlib-rol-stepsequencer-java/README.md

 I wondered what would happen if one would approach the ROL format from a simple, monophonic step-sequencer point of view, where multiple voices are layered and triggered from one track (instead of the usual other way around, where each channel is treated as a single indivdual entity, producing rather thin  sounds... especially listening back at it now, literally dozens of years later).

-Back in the early '00s I bought the rather obscure MAM SQ16 MIDI hardware step-sequencer from the German company Music And More.
-It had some awesome crazy experimental features.
-I used it to try to breath some life into some cheap digital sample-based MIDI synthesizers that I owned back then.
-This is exactly what I now attempt to do with this program and the ROL format: the program cannot offer anything that cannot be done in Visual Composer, but it approaches everything from a different angle.

 This program is not here to be taken too seriously.
 I just wanted to see what I could bring to the table to this simple and quite obscure retro file format.
+Feature-wise, the program cannot offer anything that cannot be done in Visual Composer, but it approaches everything from a different angle.

 The structure of a song:

 A `patch` is an instrument:
 * It can have multiple voices, that all play at the same time (nearly, each voice can define its own offsets)
 * Each voice has different parameters that affect that voice only:
   * pitch: a pitch variation of the triggered note.
-2.0 is one note higher than the played note.
-Range: -2.0 to 2.0, default 1.0
+Range: 0.0 (1 note lower) to 2.0 (1 note higher), default is 1.0
   * volume: default volume of this voice.
-Range 0.0 to 1.0, default 0.75.
+Range 0.0 (silence) to 1.0 (loudest), default 0.75.
   * transpose: the amount of notes that will be added or subtracted from the played note.
 12 is one octave higher, -12 one octave lower.
   * instrument: the used instrument (usually loaded from an external BNK file, see below)
   * offset: the amount of ticks that will be added or substracted for this voice, when the patch is triggered